lily-soetebier/Justice-Centered-Data-Design/src/03-Textual-Analysis/03-ner.md

 - Named Entity Recognition (NER)
 - Conduct NER with `compromise.js`

-## 0. Attach & Learn About the Data
+## 0. Attach & Learn About the Datayarn

 Before we begin, let's make sure we have some baseline context for our textual data.